Construction Company 2025 Agenda for ConFeX KSA Details

 Panel: How PIF companies are leveraging ConTech to accelerate giga projects

-As Saudi Arabia embarks on one of the world’s most ambitious urban development programs, the PIF DevCos are pioneering a tech-first approach to overcome the complexities of building at unprecedented scale and speed.
-Automation of quality control and snagging, reality site capture, schedule optimisation and design reviews are delivering measurable gains in accuracy, risk mitigation and delivery confidence.
+The PIF DevCos are pioneering a tech-first approach to overcome the complexities of building at unprecedented scale and speed.
+Automation of quality control and snagging, reality site capture, schedule optimisation and design reviews (all identified as key pain points to delivery) are delivering measurable gains in accuracy, risk mitigation and delivery confidence.
 This is also a call to the global ConTech ecosystem: the Kingdom’s giga-projects need scalable, interoperable, and production-ready solutions.
 The need for innovation is real—and the market is open.

 In conversation with: